Rachel Corsie has learned that you can’t achieve your potential in women’s football without racking up the frequent flier miles.

 “In such a competitive world, it is crucial to learn how to harness self-belief and to have a support network to help lift us up when we need it.”

-Rachel is a cerebral individual with interests beyond the pitch.
+Rachel is a cerebral individual with plenty of interests beyond the pitch.